twilson63/permaweb-cookbook/docs/src/concepts/smartweave.md

 ## Why is SmartWeave important?

 To build decentralized applications, you need to have business logic stored in a persistent layer that is guaranteed not to change over time and is cryptographically verified on the chain.
-This business logic is called a "Smart Contract"; this "Contract" defines the business rules for some functionality for a protocol or application.
+This business logic is called a smartcontract; this contract defines the business rules for some functionality for a protocol or application.
 Additionally, you need to be able to store the state or data of the contract on chain; SmartWeave provides an immutable append-only pattern that leverages permanent storage to hold this state.
 The result is a fully decentralized on-chain state machine that can give protocols and applications dynamic functionality in a permissionless and trustless way.

 By using SmartWeave, developers can create smart contracts that are stored on Arweave and are guaranteed not to change over time.
 This allows them to build [Permaweb applications](/concepts/permaweb-apps) with dynamic functionality that can be used in a permissionless and trustless manner.